 The frame and weight stack don’t really need any maintenance.
 Corrosion is really the only thing that’s going to damage the frame and weight stack.
 Put your functional trainer in a place that doesn’t get wet and keep an eye on the coating of the metal.

 If you live in a flood area and the machine got wet, its possible water got to the inside of the tubing.
 The inside is usually not as well protected against corrosion as the outside.
 The water can get in because the tubing is usually capped off with a plastic or rubber cap.
 While this is good enough to keep things out in normal conditions, in case of a flood this might not be enough.
 When water gets inside, the tubing can start corroding from the inside.
 You won’t see this but it’ll still weaken the frame.
 That’s a less than ideal situation.

 If you think water got inside the tubing, take off the end caps (this can be difficult) and let it dry out properly.
 This will take a while.

 Also, the pillar the pulleys slide on is filled with holes.
 Water will certainly get in through there although those pillars are usually chromed and the holes make evaporation possible so over time they will dry out.
-If the machine didn’t only get wet but also dirty in the flood, consider taking it apart completely, clean everything, let it dry out and then reassemble with proper lubrication where necessary.
+If the machine didn’t only get wet but also dirty in the flood, consider taking it apart completely, cleaning everything, letting it dry out, and then reassembling with proper lubrication where necessary.